Pleurotus ostreatus: Ecology

+Predatory behavior on nematodes has evolved independently in all major fungal lineages.
+P. ostreatus is one of at least 700 known nematophagous mushrooms.
+Its mycelia can kill and digest nematodes, which is believed to be a way in which the mushroom obtains nitrogen.

 Uses

+Commercial cultivation of this mushroom first began in Germany as a subsistence measure during World War I, and it is now grown commercially around the world for food.

 Culinary

-The oyster mushroom is a choice edible, and is a delicacy in Japanese, Korean and Chinese cuisine.
+The oyster mushroom is a choice edible.
+Oyster mushrooms are used in Czech, Polish, and Slovak contemporary cuisine in soups and stews in a similar fashion to meat, as well as breaded to become a vegetarian alternative to the kotlet in Polish dishes.
+It is a delicacy in Japanese, Korean and Chinese cuisine.
 It is frequently served on its own, in soups, stuffed, or in stir-fry recipes with soy sauce.
-Oyster mushrooms may be used in sauces, such as oyster sauce.
+Oyster mushrooms may be used in sauces, such as vegetarian oyster sauce.
 The mushroom's taste has been described as mild with a slight odor similar to anise.
-Oyster mushrooms are used in the Czech and Slovak contemporary cuisine in soups and stews in a similar fashion to meat.
-The oyster mushroom is best when picked young; as the mushroom ages, the flesh becomes tough and the flavor becomes acrid and unpleasant.
+It is best when picked young; as the mushroom ages, the flesh becomes tough and the flavor becomes acrid.

-Some toxic Lentinellus species are similar in appearance, but have gills with jagged edges and finely haired caps.

 Other uses

 The pearl oyster mushroom is also used to create mycelium bricks, mycelium furniture, and leather-like products.